bnb-chain/bnb-chain.github.io/docs/bas/overview/bas.md

 ## How to Launch a BAS?
 To launch a BAS, follow these steps defined in [Ankr documentation](https://docs.ankr.com/bnb-application-sidechain/how-to-launch-a-bas).
 Celer has also provided a [testnet BAS bridge]( https://test-bas-bridge.celer.network/#/transfer).
-If you want to setup your own testnet, you can reach [NodeReal Support](https://docs.google.com/forms/d/e/1FAIpQLSer9JzrvzVzkpm4NsHPM1QzNMMZTfchehnTOY8CSysI0RvVAQ/viewform) or [Ankr](https://docs.ankr.com/blockchain-apis/getting-support) to get professional support there.
+If you want to set up your own testnet, you can reach [NodeReal Support](https://docs.google.com/forms/d/e/1FAIpQLSer9JzrvzVzkpm4NsHPM1QzNMMZTfchehnTOY8CSysI0RvVAQ/viewform) or [Ankr](https://docs.ankr.com/blockchain-apis/getting-support) to get professional support there.

 ### Testnets
 There are two testnets where you can try BAS.
 It already contains pre-deployed API gateways, block explorer, UI for the staking, and a faucet.